CreatorOS/Reading-and-Writing-to-a-State-Variable/Learn.md

 ```

 Hit `Run`.
 You will see that the balance of the account before the call and after the call is the same.
 Hence, no transaction fees are paid for reading a state variable.
+You tell the compiler that this function doesn't modify the state variables by using the modifier "view" to the signature of the function.

 ## Writing a state variable